B

 Children

 If raised alongside kids as a puppy — and trained — your Belgian Shepherd promises to be a good companion to all members of the household.
-But remember, these are laborer animals.
+But remember, these are working animals.
 Untrained, the dog uses its talents to herd children while playing.
 That can include aggressive pushing and even nipping to keep kids in line.
 Untrained dogs should never be around any child unsupervised.

 Similar Dogs

-If you like dogs of medium size with the rustic look of the wilderness, here are a few dogs similar to the Belgian Shepherd.
+If you like medium-sized dogs of medium size with the rustic look of the wilderness, here are a few dogs similar to the Belgian Shepherd.

 • King Shepherd: This is an oversized shepherd bred from Alaskan Malamutes, Great Pyrenees, and the American and European German Shepherd.
 While less aggressive, they are more muscular and powerful than other family members.